JuniMay/neo-todo/README.md

 - [ ] Update category
 - [ ] Support logging of database (using triggers).
 - [ ] Better user interface.

+## About

+This project is made for the assignment of NKU database system course.